 A listing of Translation Course Descriptions

 Viewing and discussion of French, German, Italian, Spanish, or Latin American films.
 Each course focuses on a particular genre, director, country or area sharing a common language and culture.
 May be repeated for credit as content varies.
+This course satisfies the Artistic Understanding (Analysis) requirement of the Core Curriculum.

 170 Modern Critical Theory

 General introduction to movements or trends in current critical theory, including psychoanalytic (Freudian, Lacanian), postmodernism (deconstructionism), feminist theory, structuralism, semiotics, etc. Discussion of theory is in English.
 Students’ work is in French or Spanish.
-English majors accepted with permission of chairperson of Department of English.
+English majors accepted with permission of chair of Department of English.

 180 Medieval and Early Renaissance Poetry and Music